OUTDOOR COURSES

 You want to develop your skills on the rock?
 You want to learn in an all-female, female-identifying or non-binary group setting and be taught by a female, trans, non-binary or gender fluid guide?
 You came to the right place!
 Our series of courses are designed to help you learn new skills, no matter what your level is.

-This year, we have decided to charge a nominal fee for all outdoor courses.
+From 2023 onwards, we have decided to charge a nominal fee for all outdoor courses.
 We also encourage participants to make donations if they are in a financial position to be able to do so.
-Your donation directly contributes to our ability to run more outdoor courses.
+Since this is The B.I.G Initiative's last year of operations, your donation will be entirely donated to other like-minded organizations.

 Be assured though: we do not want to contribute to the issue of accessibility in climbing.
 For those who wish to participate but can’t afford the fee, you may apply for a bursary to have the fee waived and reimbursed.
 Please send us a letter answering these questions: